The story of a coffee house

 Tripio opens with a prologue, which was the suggestion of my editor.
 He felt the book needed something to grab the reader right away.
 My immediate reactionary, immature and arrogant thought was that Tripio is great and that its greatness demands patience!
 Those thoughts did not travel from my mind to my mouth and I mumbled a more agreeable and conciliatory response to my editor.

 The prologue finds Jay working at the Oregon Street Coffee house in Dayton, Ohio.
 That coffee house was situated in the middle of a slowly gentrifying section of downtown Dayton called the Oregon District.
-As such, the Oregon Street Coffee house had neighbors that were becoming upscale bars and restaurants, a comic book store with a vast selection of porn mags in the back, and a vacant but soon to be rehabbed stand-alone movie theatre.
+The Oregon Street Coffee house had neighbors that were becoming upscale bars and restaurants.

 By the way, if you are ever in Dayton, don’t bother looking for the Oregon Street Coffee House, it closed a long time ago.